Article Updated 14 February 2014

 Belize’s First Prime Minister and the architect of Belizean Independence Rt.
 Hon.
 George Cadle Price passed away on 19 September 2011.

 Small, open economy with high vulnerability to external shocks.
 The country remains relatively dependent on the agricultural sector, which accounted for 11.4% of GDP in 2010.
-Moreover, the export sector is highly geared towards certain products/markets.
-While the largest export item, petroleum products, accounted for 36.2% of total exports in 2010, the US remained the largest single destination with a market share of around 30% (followed by the UK with a share of around 20%).
-Hence, the country remains vulnerable to bad local climate conditions, lower commodity/petroleum prices as well as a weaker US and UK economy.
-Source: Deutsche Bank Research Frontier Country Report.
+While the largest export item, petroleum products, accounted for 36.2% of total exports in 2012, the U.S. remained the largest single destination with a market share of around 30% (followed by the UK with a share of around 20%).
+The country remains vulnerable to bad local climate conditions, lower commodity and petroleum prices as well as a weaker US and UK economy.
+Source: Deutsche Bank Research Frontier Country Report 2012.

 Being a Third World country in the full sense of the phrase, investors and businessmen can expect significant challenges in setting up a business here.
 Onerous taxation, a plethora of rules and regulations, incompetent or corrupt politicians and bureaucrats are a gauntlet that any investor must take into account.
 But the government has been making efforts to make the investment climate more attractive – see our Doing Business In Belize article.